Traveling Cheap: Is Hostel Life Right for You?

 How to Find Hostels

-First things first, check out the website Hostelworld to find hostels in the area you plan to visit.
+First things first: Check out the website Hostelworld to find hostels in the area you plan to visit.
 There’s also a mobile app available for download.
 Do some research and read the reviews that other travelers have posted.
 I try to stick with hostels rated 8.0 or above.
-You can also use the map feature to make sure that you’re in a place where you can walk to restaurants and nightlife.
+You can also use the map feature to make sure that you’re in an area where you can walk to restaurants and nightlife.
 It’s always frustrating when you book a cheaper place to save money, but it ends up being far away from all the action.
 Also, if your hostel isn’t available online, don’t be afraid to call the hostel directly and book through them.
 They also typically leave availability open for walk-ins.

 The Bottom Line